 I wish all seekers many blessings on the Way!
-Here's a few pieces of advice we should all keep in mind: Trust in the Inner Light.
-Take the Middle Path - Seek balance between the aspects of duality.
+I live by a few simple mottos and strive for self-perfection - although I have much work to be done.
+Trust in the Light.
+Take the Middle Path - Seek balance between the aspects of duality: Alpha and Omega.
 Have faith through the trials and tribulations and choose love at every turn.
 Live from the Heart.
-Remember the Sacred Feminine.
-Don't be afraid of the dark.
+Honor the Sacred Feminine.
+Act in selfless service to others at least as much, if not more, than serving oneself.
+Don't be afraid of the dark, the unknown or unknowable.
 Listen to the Intuition.
-Be grateful for the Magic and the Miracle of Infinite and Eternal Consciousness - the common Origin of All Creation.
-Open your Third Eye.
-Follow the White Rabbit as I do and we shall Know Thy Self.
+Be grateful and keep reverence for the magic and the miracle of Life - the Infinite and Eternal Consciousness which is the common origin of all Creation.
+Awaken the Third Eye.
+Follow the White Rabbit as I do and we shall know the Truth.
+Will it be the blue pill or the red?

 As above, so below.
 As below, so above.

-Here's some quotes I hope will inspire you:
+---Here are some quotes I hope will inspire you---

 "I have arrived.